 While pursuing her MFA, she anticipated the imminent departure of her children, so she turned her attention to the mundane in a series of mobile phone images featured in A Certain Slant of Light.
 This led to an interest in making landscape diptychs and triptychs using medium format and color film in a new series titled A Murmur in the Trees.

 Her work has been shown at the Newport Art Museum in Newport, RI, the Griffin Museum of Photography in Winchester, MA, the Fitchburg Art Museum in Fitchburg, MA, the Danforth Art Museum, and the Garner Center Gallery at the New England School of Photography among others.
-She is on the faculty of the Institute of Art and Design at New England College, the Associate Editor for the online magazine What Will You Remember? and serves on the board of the Photographic Resource Center in Cambridge, MA.
+She teaches at Clark University, is the Associate Editor for the online magazine What Will You Remember? and serves on the Board of the Photographic Resource Center in Cambridge, MA.

 Révy lives with her family in suburban Boston, MA.